Christianity in the ante-Nicene period: Developing Church hierarchy

 Irenaeus wrote On the Detection and Overthrow of the So-Called Gnosis.

 In the post-Apostolic church, bishops emerged as overseers of urban Christian populations, and a hierarchy clergy gradually took on the form of episkopos (overseers, bishops), presbyters (elders), and then deacons (servants).

 A hierarchy within Pauline Christianity seems to have developed by the late 1st century and early second century. (see Pastoral Epistles, c.
 90–140) Robert Williams posits that the "origin and earliest development of episcopacy and monepiscopacy and the ecclesiastical concept of (apostolic) succession were associated with crisis situations in the early church."
-While Clement and New Testament writers use the terms overseer and elder interchangeably, an episcopal structure becomes more visible in the second century.
+While New Testament writers use the terms overseer and elder interchangeably, an episcopal structure becomes more visible in the second century.

 Roger Haight posits the development of ecclesiology in the form of "Early Catholicism" as one response to the problem of church unity.
 Thus, the solution to division arising from heterodox teaching was the development of "tighter and more standardized structures of ministry.
 One of these structures is the tri-partite form of church leadership consisting of episkopoi (overseers); presbyteroi (elders), as was the case with Jewish communities; and diakonoi (ministerial servants).
 Presbyters were ordained and assisted the bishop; as Christianity spread, especially in rural areas, the presbyters exercised more responsibilities and took distinctive shape as priests.
 Deacons also performed certain duties, such as tending to the poor and sick.

 Much of the official organizing of the ecclesiastical structure was done by the bishops of the church.
 This tradition of clarification can be seen as established by the Apostolic Fathers, who were bishops themselves.

 The Catholic Encyclopedia argues that although evidence is scarce in the second century, the primacy of the Church of Rome is asserted by Irenaeus of Lyon's document Against Heresies (AD 189).
 In response to second century Gnostic teaching, Irenaeus created the first known document considered to be describing apostolic succession, including the immediate successors of Peter and Paul: Linus, Anacleutus, Clement, Evaristus, Alexander, and Sixtus.
 The Catholic Church considers these men to be the first popes, through whom later popes would claim authority.
 In apostolic succession, a bishop becomes the spiritual successor of the previous bishop in a line tracing back to the apostles themselves.
 Over the course of the second century, this organizational structure became universal and continues to be used in the Catholic, Orthodox and Anglican (Anglican churches are Protestant) churches as well as in some Protestant denominations.